hawk/lux/doc/lux.md

 `--shell_args`).
 The wrapper is expected to first configure the terminal and then start the shell.

-The builtin executable `lux/priv/runpty` will be used by default as shell wrapper (if it has been built properly).
+The built-in executable `lux/priv/runpty` will be used by default as shell wrapper (if it has been built properly).

 It is also possible to use no shell wrapper at all by omitting the